sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - topological spaces.markdown

 </li>
 <li>
-	 refer to page~ for exactly the same comments for metric spaces
+	 refer to page~<a href="#page:Compact-metric-spaces---other-facts">here</a> for exactly the same comments for metric spaces

 </li>
 <li>